Government of West Virginia

 The Government of West Virginia is modeled after the Government of the United States, with three branches: the executive, consisting of the Governor of West Virginia and the other elected constitutional officers; the legislative, consisting of the West Virginia Legislature which includes the Senate and the House of Delegates; and the judicial, consisting of the West Virginia Supreme Court of Appeals and lower courts.

-The capital and seat of government in West Virginia is the city of Charleston, located in the southwest area of the state.
+The capital and seat of government in West Virginia is the city of Charleston, located in the southwest of the state.

 Legislative branch

 Like all states except Nebraska, West Virginia has a bicameral state legislature, the West Virginia Legislature.
 The lower house is the West Virginia House of Delegates and the upper house is the Senate.
 The West Virginia Legislature is a citizen's legislature or part-time legislature.

 The West Virginia Constitution imposes a limit of 60 calendar days the length of the regular session.
 Regular sessions of the Legislature commence on the second Wednesday of January of each year; following the election of a new governor, the session starts in January with the governor's address but then adjourns until February.
 The session may be extended by concurrent resolution adopted by a two-thirds vote of each house.
 The governor may also call legislators to convene in special sessions whenever the governor deems one or more issues of state government in need of timely action by the Legislature.
 The final day of the regular session usually includes last-minute legislation in order to meet a constitutionally-imposed deadline of midnight.
 Legislators usually do not make it a full-time occupation, but frequently hold a full-time job in their community of residence.
 This differs from neighboring states such as Pennsylvania and Ohio, who have professional full-time legislatures.

 The House of Delegates has 100 members.
 All delegates are elected to two-year terms and are up for election in even-numbered years, elected from 100 single member districts, thus each represents about 17,000 people.
 The Senate consists of 34 members from 17 districts, elected to four year terms.
 One senator from each district is elected in the presidential year and the other in the off year.
 Each senator thus represents about 105,000 people.